Vaskivskyi/ha-asusrouter/README.md

 - Password
 - Whether to use an SSL connection

-Almost all the integration settings can be reconfigured later via the `Configure` button on the Integrations page without the need to remove your device and add it again.
+Almost all the integration settings can be reconfigured later via the `Configure` button on the Integrations' page without the need to remove your device and add it again.

 [![Open your Home Assistant instance and show your integrations.](https://my.home-assistant.io/badges/integrations.svg)](https://my.home-assistant.io/redirect/integrations/)